 Well, the weather changed all of a sudden, didn't it?
-That sharp plummet in temperature, the leaves and the conkers on the ground.
-Autumn is well and truly here.
+That sharp plummet in temperature, the leaves turning, the conkers on the ground...
+And even snow in November!
+Winter is well and truly here.

-I seem to have sweater quantities of yarn galore as well as a loooong list of sweaters.
+I seem to have sweater quantities of yarn galore as well as a loooong list of projects I absolutely must knit.

-To make the most of the start of sweater season, I thought I would share some of my favourite sweaters and cardigans with you in case you (like me) are feeling the itch to cast on all the things.
+To make the most of all those sweater opportunities, I thought I would share some of my favourite patterns with you in case you (like me) are feeling the itch to cast on all the things.

 I think when you start knitting, you have no idea quite where this could take you, how deep you can really go when you pick up your first pair of needles and ball of wool.